Balancing Design,Content & Customer Journey

 1. Design: The First Impression That Builds Trust

 A website's design sets the tone within the first 3–5 seconds.
-If it looks outdated or cluttered, visitors leave.
-If it looks professional, clean, and consistent, they stay.

 Key principles for strong web design: